Ensono/amido.github.io/docs/workloads/netcore/security_netcore.md

     <tbody>
         <tr>
             <td>AllowExpiredTokens</td>
-            <td>Allows expired tokens to be used when authenticating against the API endpoints.<br></br>When set to
+            <td>Allows expired tokens to be used when authenticating against the API endpoints.<br /><br />When set to
                 true, this allows us to use static bearer tokens in the tests.</td>
             <td>true</td>
         </tr>
         <tr>
             <td>UseStubbedBackChannelHandler</td>
             <td>Allows us to use a handler in the tests to stub the calls to the OAuth 2.0 identity provider to retrieve
-                the public key used to sign the JWT tokens.<br></br>When set to true, the stubbed responses from the identity provider must be placed in the corresponding methods in file StubJwtBearerAuthenticationHttpMessageHandler.cs.
-The public key in the stubbed handler must match the key used to sign the test bearer tokens.<br></br>When set to false, the JWT tokens will be verified as normal (i.e. the public key used to verify the token will be retrieved using the OAuth 2.0 identity providers .well-known endpoints). <br></br>The benefits of using a stubbed handler to retrieve the public key are:<br></br>1.
-Component tests are more robust as they don't depend on OAuth 2.0 provider endpoints being available.<br></br>2.
-Component tests are faster.<br></br>3.
+                the public key used to sign the JWT tokens.<br /><br />When set to true, the stubbed responses from the identity provider must be placed in the corresponding methods in file StubJwtBearerAuthenticationHttpMessageHandler.cs.
+The public key in the stubbed handler must match the key used to sign the test bearer tokens.<br /><br />When set to false, the JWT tokens will be verified as normal (i.e. the public key used to verify the token will be retrieved using the OAuth 2.0 identity providers .well-known endpoints). <br /><br />The benefits of using a stubbed handler to retrieve the public key are:<br />1.
+Component tests are more robust as they don't depend on OAuth 2.0 provider endpoints being available.<br />2.
+Component tests are faster.<br />3.
 When OAuth 2.0 provider public keys are rotated we don't need to regenerate the static bearer tokens we are using in component tests.</td>
             <td>true</td>